SrijanBadhya/Debsoc/Running the PES Debsoc.md

 What I find very effective is to tell your own story, how debating has improved your own life, and showing the freshers what they can become.

 In 2024, I engaged in crowd work while the club heads were setting things up for the orientation.
 Worried students commonly asked me, "Do you need prior debating experience to join the club?"
-This was probably since every other club filtered people based on skill.
+This was probably because every other club filtered people based on skill.

-I believe talking too much about the AP and BP format would just feel like an overload because there are so many complicated things to remember.
+I believe talking too much about the AP and BP format would just feel like an overload as there a so many complicated things to remember.
 This would give people more confusion than meaningful information.

 ## Recruitment Concepts